valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_analyse.md

 Aggregate benchmark results from agent service deployments.

 This tool requires the benchmark data generated from service agent's runtime.
-By default the tool will aggregate the output for all the periods and block types but you can restrict the aggregation to a specific period and/or a specific block type.
+By default the tool will aggregate the output for all the periods and code block types but you can restrict the aggregation to a specific period and/or a specific block type.

 Read the [guide on how to use the benchmarking tool](../developer_tooling/benchmarking.md) for more information.